-- 1. Vending machines, accessible to students, housing items not meeting the USDA smart snack guidelines, will be operable and accessible 30 minutes prior to the last school bell in the afternoon until 30 minutes prior to the first bell in the morning on weekdays and fully operational and accessible on weekends and holidays.
-It is recommended that these vending machines should not be located in school lunchrooms. - Commercial competitive food or drink vendors are not allowed to directly bring food or drinks to students in school.
-Special events should be arranged through the Nutrition Services Program. - 3.
-Competitive food and drinks shall not be sold to students on school grounds and school buildings between the start of the school day and the end of the last lunch period with the exception of an activity event. - 4.
-Revenue from all food and drink items sold in a school's food service area shall benefit the school lunch program if sold between 30 minutes
+- 1. Vending machines, accessible to students, must be turned off from the start of school to the end of the last lunch period.
+It is recommended that these vending machines should not be located in school lunchrooms. - 2.
+Commercial competitive food or drink vendors are not allowed to bring food or drinks directly to students in school.
+Special events should be arranged through the Food Service Program.

+- 3. Competitive food and drinks shall not be sold to students on school grounds and school buildings between the start of the school day and the end of the last lunch period. - 4.
+Revenue from all food and drink items sold in a school's food service area shall benefit the school lunch program if sold between the start of the school day and the end of the last lunch period.

-Adopted: 7/28/1977 Revised: 6/14/199;11/142016 Cross-referenced: Policy File JHCE: Wellness Policy Policy JHCE-R: Wellness Policy Sweetwater County School District Number One State of Wyoming Board Policy EFC
+Sweetwater County School District Number One State of Wyoming Board Policy EFC